vEnhance/1802/src/divthm.typ

 #import "@local/evan:1.0.0":*

-= Shortcuts for flux: divergence theorem and more <sec-divstokes>
+= Shortcuts for flux: divergence theorem and more <sec-divthm>

 == [TEXT] The divergence theorem